Recommended security plugins and configuration for WordPress

 • For trusted roles (developer, publisher), limit them to specific IPs if feasible.

-• Use “Allowlist / Blocklist” in firewall to manage known safe or malicious IPs.
+• Use “Allowlist / Blocklist” in the firewall to manage known safe or malicious IPs.

 6. Alerts and Monitoring